awailly/cis-ubuntu-ansible/docs/CIS_Ubuntu.md

 - Make difficult to write memory page exploits using random placing virtual memory regions.
 - etc ...

+##### 4.5 - AppArmor Activation

+The apparmor installation enforce the new isolation profiles for known applications.
+A restart of the services is needed to completely setup the new policy.
+If the restart is not performed, the following error will appear:

+    1 processes are unconfined but have a profile defined.
+    /usr/sbin/rsyslogd

+We already provide the [rsyslog restart](https://github.com/awailly/cis-ubuntu-ansible/issues/7#issuecomment-102357799), but it is not possible to do this for all services.
+Check if the `sudo service <unconfined service name> restart` command solve the issue, and else fill an issue.

 ###
 #### 5 - OS Services